10 Interesting Facts about Ethical Hacking

 “Creative Computing”, edited by David H. Ahl and published from October 1974 until October 1985, was one of the ways hackers got information before the Internet was created in 1984.
 It was one of the earliest magazines of that time covered the microcomputer revolution.
-Moreover the magazine, covered major spectrum of different types of computing in more human understandable easy format.
+Moreover, the magazine covered the major spectrum of different types of computing in a more human-understandable easy format.

-You can find complete collection of magazine: Creative Computing Magazine
+You can find a complete collection of the magazine: Creative Computing Magazine

 Hackers also communicated via dial-up bulletin board systems, such as Spies in the Wire BBS, which ran from 1984 to 1991.

 I'd like to take the time to say that I REALLY, REALLY enjoyed running this system for you guys, and the messages I have received in the mail and on the forums has been terrific!
 It's good to see that the system wasn't just THERE, it really seems to have made a difference.
 I'd like to thank Carmen, Robert, Ult, Cindy, Hagbard, money, Rich, Panther, and the others who were there from the beginning, and really helped to make SPIES a memeorable place.
 The good times and the bad times changed the way I think about many things, but most importantly, they remind me of how much can really be accomplished with a stupid computer and modem.
 Take care, and stay in the spirit... -- SYSTEM 0PERATOR/Ducati pilot/Geek